-When Leicester F.C. won the Premier Football League title in 2015–16, online betting companies such as 20 Bet suddenly became a port of call for those wishing to gamble a few pounds on football.
+When Leicester F.C. won the Premier Football League title in 2015–16, online betting companies suddenly became a port of call for those wishing to gamble a few pounds on football.

 The huge pay outs for a select savvy few football fans paid dividends, Leicester City winning the Premier League turned out to be one of the biggest upsets in the history of UK sport.
 At the start of the season they were 5000-1 underdogs.
 A lucky punter decided to take a risk and his bet turned out to be the greatest single soccer bet ever won in the UK.